AditiOracle/surfs_up/README.md

 **Two Additional Queries on June and December Weather Data:**

-**Avg Temp and Avg prcp from each station in the month of December**
+**Avg Temperature and Avg Precipitation from each station in the month of December**
 ```
 #Avg Temp and Avg prcp from each station in the month of December